filmaj/arc.codes.next/src/docs/en/reference/architect-manifest-and-config/project-manifest-and-config.md

 ---
-title: Project manifest & config
+title: Project manifest &amp; config
 description: 160 (or fewer) character description of this document!
 sections:
   - .arc